-Explore Atlanta’s iconic Piedmont Park on this popular, steady-pace 4-mile loop, running past Piedmont’s most traversed spots and a few hidden gems.
+Explore Atlanta’s iconic Piedmont Park on this popular, steady-pace 4-mile loop, running past the park’s most scenic spots and a few hidden gems.

 Written by Holly Beilin.
 Photos by Eric Champlin.

 Scenic skyline views.
 Sun-drenched grassy meadows.
 Shady groves of towering trees.
 And mile after mile of gently rolling paved trails that weave and loop through Piedmont Park’s beautifully diverse terrain, playgrounds, and hang-out areas.
 It’s no wonder that Piedmont Park is one of the city’s hotspots for running and fitness – and it’s long been on the top of our lists of best places to run in Atlanta.

 This mostly-paved, moderately hilly running route takes you many of the park’s historic areas, juxtaposed with many modern additions, like the Atlanta BeltLine Eastside Trail and state-of-the-art sports facilities.
 The park’s blend of old and new make the park an exciting place to visit – and a beautiful backdrop for a run in Midtown Atlanta.

 Atlanta’s Piedmont Park: the run

 The run starts at the southwest corner of the Park at the entrance on 10th Street across from Argonne Ave (view maps and driving directions), running north into the park.
 After a quick jump down a short set of stairs, the run follows a mostly moderate-grade paved trail.
 The route continues to dive deeper into the park, passing the park’s 12th Street gate and the site of the Piedmont Park Green Market (Saturday mornings, April-November).
 I highly recommend running this route on Saturday, and a post-run stop at the market for a smoothie from Nectar and fresh produce to take home for brunch!